os2594/Team4/docs/4.Design/DesigningforSoftwareSecurityEngineering.md

 # Optional: AI-Assisted STRIDE Analysis (Per Interaction)

 To enhance the threat modeling exercise, we applied AI-based STRIDE analysis to our Marimo Level 1 DFD.
-This aligns with the optional component described by Dr. Gandhi and focuses on threats **per interaction** across trust boundaries.
+This aligns with the optional component and focuses on threats **per interaction** across trust boundaries.

----

 ## AI Prompt Used